Bank Restoration Projects

 Fishing Platform and Bank Work at Bolong

-Description: Bank restoration and the construction of a fishing platform was funded by Shoalhaven Council and the NSW State Government through the Recreational Fishing Trust.
+Description: Bank restoration and the construction of a fishing platform.
+The $50,000 fishing platform was funded by the NSW State Government through the Recreational Fishing Trust.
+The $300,000 bank restoration work was funded by the Federal Government.
 Riverwatch provided advice during the planning stage but credit must go to Shoalhaven Council for the overall design and management of the project.

 This work covers a number of properties at Bamarang and Longreach.
 This section of the river is mainly fresh water and has suffered bank erosion of previous poor farming practices and, more recently, active water suports.
 A number of new techniques have also been trialed at these locations including the growing of Gray River mangroves, which usually grow in saline water.